EGA-archive/beacon2-ri-tools/CINECA_synthetic_cohort_EUROPE_UK1/README.md

 The dataset `EGAD00001006673` was downloaded from the EGA, please see the full description [here](https://ega-archive.org/datasets/EGAD00001006673).
 Please contact `helpdesk@ega-archive.org` should you want get access to the whole dataset.

-A [raw file](./uk1.tsv) with phenoclinic was gently donated to us from our CINECA-EU partners.
+A [raw file](./uk1.tsv) with phenoclinic data was gently donated to us from our CINECA-EU partners.

 ### Notes about column mapping